 Interested in mentoring with me?

 I offer a feminine-centered approach to building a health coaching practice (community/relationship building, collaboration, feminine embodiment), which means my community consists primarily of women.
-I send out a newsletter, host monthly calls via Zoom, and am available via email for support.
+Mentoring includes monthly calls and business building using a well known online health and fitness model.